 - Hornblower San Diego: With naturalists from the Natural History Museum and stabilized boats that minimize seasickness, this is one of the most comfortable whale watching options.

-Whale Watching from the Shore Around San Diego
+Whale Watching From the Shore Around San Diego

 If you'd rather not go out in a bobbing boat to see the whales, you can also see them from the shoreline.

-Get tips for picking the best company and ways to have the most enjoyable experience in the California Whale Watching Guide.
+Get tips for picking the best company and ways to have the most enjoyable experience in the California whale watching guide.